SatokiS/profile/index.md

 -	Nominated as shortlist of Mechanical unit.

 ### International Trade Challenge by FedEx as a Japanese Representative (Singapore) (Aug.
 2017)
--	Won the national competition, proposing tablet for the Indian market. (made a real prototype of a tablet)
+-	Won the national competition, proposing tablets for the Indian market. (made a real prototype of a tablet)
--	As a Japanese representative, participated in international competition in Singapore.
+-	As a Japanese representative, participated in an international competition in Singapore.
 -	Learnt how to do a business presentation from FedEx’s employee.